 - Add flour, baking soda and the spice mix to the butter mixture and combine all well.

-- Add mashed bananas, vanilla essence and yogurt and mix together.
+Add mashed bananas, vanilla extract and yogurt.
+Mix together.
 Beat on low speed.
 Gently add in the walnuts.

 - Pour into the prepared loaf tin and bake for about an hour until a skewer inserted comes out clean.